19hours/sg-statutes/Acts/Frustrated Contracts Act.md

 (CHAPTER 115)

 This Legislative History is provided for the convenience of users of the Frustrated Contracts Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|